jpbe28/DriveSpaceMonitor/README.md

 1. Right-click on your Cinnamon panel
 2. Select "Add applets to the panel"
 3. Click on "Download" tab (or "Get more online")
-4. Search for "Drive Space Monitor"
+4. Search for "Simple Storage Monitor"
 5. Click "Install" next to the applet
 6. The applet will be automatically installed and ready to use